yellowcath/PhotoMovie/README.md

 Here is an example of how to extend the gradient effect of 微视

-According to the analysis, the picture was placed in the center first, and then a weak zooming animation was made throughout, and the change of transparency disappeared in the second half
+According to the analysis, the picture was placed in the center first, and then a weak zoom in animation was made throughout, and the change of transparency disappeared in the second half
 ，A more intuitive flow chart is shown below
 ![image](https://github.com/yellowcath/PhotoMovie/raw/master/readme/gradient_timeline.png)

-So two different MovieSegment is required for visibility FitCenterScaleSegment for zooming in images
+So two different MovieSegment is required.

+FitCenterScaleSegment for zooming in images
 ``` java
 public class FitCenterScaleSegment extends FitCenterSegment {